List of longest-living cats

-This is a list of the oldest cats in the world, listed by reported age, all of whom have attained the minimum age of 25 years.
+This is a list of the oldest cats in the world, verified or not, listed by reported age, all of whom have attained the minimum age of 25 years.
 Aging in cats depends on breed, size and diet.

 Some of the ages reported here are approximate.
-Others are based on estimates or hearsay.
+Others are based on either estimates or hearsay.
 Few of them have been confirmed by any authoritative agency.
-Creme Puff (1967-2005) of Austin, Texas is the oldest verified cat ever, while Flossie (born 29 December 1995) is the oldest living cat as of 2022.
+Creme Puff (1967–2005) of Austin, Texas, is the oldest verified cat ever, while Flossie (born 29 December 1995) is the oldest living verified cat (as of January 2024), at 28 years.